 The Youtube subtitles have really struggled to work out exactly what Johnny was saying.

 Kieran Donaghy calls out Joe Brolly

 Increasingly, it seems, that this is Joe Brolly's world and inter-county football just happens to exist within in.
-Brolly exerts an extraordinary influence over the sport, we're not sure of any pundit who is so influential over an entire sport.
+Brolly once exerted an extraordinary influence over the sport, we're not sure of any pundit who was so influential over an entire sport.